AlexiusItaly/ImperivmLauncher/README.md

 **1. Launch, Patching & Customization**
 * **Native DPI Management:** Automatically disables Windows display scaling to prevent blurry UI elements on modern high-resolution displays.
 * **1-Click Game Optimization:** Permanently applies the **4GB RAM Patch** (preventing out-of-memory crashes) and injects legacy **Audio/DirectMusic Fixes** (preventing instant crashes on Windows 10/11).
+* **Full-HD (1080p) Support:** Automatically extracts and applies the Full-HD pack to run the vanilla base game perfectly in 1080p resolution.
 * **Performance & Graphics:** Optional toggles for **CPU Optimization** (reduces stuttering) and **HD Graphics** (dynamic contrast filters to reduce pixelation).
 * **RAM Watchdog:** Real-time memory monitoring with an in-game overlay and automatic warnings when approaching the engine's limits.
 * **Factory Reset:** A dedicated tool (🧹) to instantly wipe all active settings, mods, and network rules, restoring the game to its pristine original state.